 When many people think of arthritis, they think of old people with stiff or twisted hands.
 However, rheumatoid arthritis (RA) can affect any joint in the body.
 Unlike osteoarthritis, which is due to degradation of joints through overuse, RA is caused by an autoimmune problem.
 The immune system attacks healthy joint tissue by mistake, resulting in painful inflammation.

-Researchers are not sure why, but a high number of people who have RA also suffer from TMJ issues and jaw pain.
+Researchers are not sure why, but a significant number of people who have RA also suffer from TMJ issues and jaw pain.
 According to one study, as many as 90% of RA sufferers may also have TMD.
-RA in the hands is a strong predictor of later issues with TMJ problems.
+RA affecting the joints of the hands is a strong predictor of TMD severity.

 Like RA, TMJ issues are more common in women.
 About three times as many women have issues with RA than men.
 They also tend to occur along with other health issues that include irritable bowel syndrome, fibromyalgia, migraines or chronic headaches and ringing in the ears.